-The Foundation is collaborating with Pulitzer Prize-winning architecture critic Paul Goldberger to develop a process for determining the design of the memorial and to assist in the selection process for the architect.
-The Foundation plans to finalize that process in early 2022, announce design goals for the memorial, and begin identifying potential architects, with the aim of announcing a preferred design concept by the end of 2022.
+The design team selection process is being overseen by Pulitzer Prize-winning architecture critic Paul Goldberger, with design concepts to be developed in early 2024.
 While no formal decisions have been made, the Foundation is considering a modestly sized, non-intrusive memorial, without names, that represents the full breadth of journalism – past, present and future.
 The memorial will be a commemorative landscape that will serve as a place for reflection and appreciation for those who lost their lives, a focal point for learning about the First Amendment and the role of journalism in a functioning democracy, and a convening space for commemoration.
 In addition to a physical memorial, the Foundation will provide programming and digital resources to amplify the history of the First Amendment and the free press and to portray the courage of individual journalists who sacrificed their lives.
-The Foundation will undertake initiatives, including partnership efforts with educational institutions, journalism organizations, and other stakeholders that work to protect a free press.
+The Foundation will undertake these initiatives in partnership with educational institutions, journalism organizations, and other stakeholders that work to protect a free press.

 The memorial will be funded entirely by private donations.
-The ultimate cost of the memorial will depend on variables including the location, size and design of the memorial, materials used, the approval and permitting process, construction and maintenance costs, and any educational programs associated with the Foundation.
-Based on previous memorials, it is estimated that the total cost could be up to $50 million.
+The ultimate cost of the memorial will depend on variables including the size and design, materials used, the approval and permitting process, construction and maintenance costs, and associated educational programs.
+Based on previous memorials, it is estimated that the total cost will be $50 million.
 This total meets the requirement to allocate 10 percent of the funding to the National Park Service for maintenance of the memorial.
 It also includes funds to provide ongoing educational programming.
 Given the challenges the journalism industry is facing, this is a worthwhile investment that will enhance the awareness and understanding of the importance of journalism to our democracy.

 Designing and building a memorial in Washington, D.C., on federal land is dictated by the Commemorative Works Act of 1986.
-The Act outlines a seven-year framework from enactment of authorizing legislation to completion of the project.
+The Act outlines a seven year framework from enactment of authorizing legislation to completion of the project.
 The process is overseen by the National Capital Memorial Advisory Commission, which is chaired by the National Park Service and made up of other key regulatory agencies that approve commemorative project designs.
 They include the U.S. Commission of Fine Arts, the National Capital Planning Commission, and others.
+The Foundation expects to dedicate the finished memorial in late 2028.

 The effort to build a Fallen Journalists Memorial was launched by former U.S. Representative and Tribune Publishing Company Chairman David Dreier to mark the first anniversary of the deadliest assault against journalists in United States history.
 That was the June 28, 2018, murder of five employees in the newsroom of the Tribune’s Capital Gazette in Annapolis, Maryland.
+Since then, well over 300 additional journalists and media workers around the world have been killed while doing their jobs.
 Additionally, in 2019, the Newseum, which housed a memorial to fallen journalists, closed its doors.

 By Amanda Bennett